CDC advisers support expanding COVID-19 vaccine boosters to all adults - NewsBreak

 The Food and Drug Administration’s decision stands to simplify what has been a confusing list of who’s eligible for a booster: Now, anyone 18 or older can choose either a Pfizer or Moderna booster six months after their last dose, regardless of which vaccine they had first.
 The move came after about a dozen states had started offering boosters to all adults on their own.

-“We heard loud and clear that people needed something simpler — and this, I think, is simple,” FDA vaccine chief Dr. Peter Marks told The Associated Press.Here’s how close your state is to being vaccinated against COVID-19
+“We heard loud and clear that people needed something simpler — and this, I think, is simple,” FDA vaccine chief Dr. Peter Marks told The Associated Press.Tracking COVID vaccinations in the Capital Region

 But there’s one more step before that policy is final: The Centers for Disease Control and Prevention must agree.
 Its scientific advisers supported the move Friday afternoon after discussing the safety and usefulness of Pfizer and Moderna boosters in even healthy young adults.